ONLYOFFICE/onlyoffice-mattermost/README.md

-﻿# Mattermost ONLYOFFICE integration plugin
+﻿# ONLYOFFICE app for Mattermost
 This app enables users to edit office documents from [Mattermost](https://mattermost.com/) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features